13Ruffles13/portfolioWebsite2.0/README.md

 ## Tech Stack

-- **React**: A JavaScript library for building user interfaces.
+- **React**: A powerful JavaScript library for creating dynamic user interfaces.
-- **Vite**: A fast and lightweight development server and build tool.
+- **Vite**: An ultra-fast build tool and development server for modern web projects.
-- **SCSS**: A CSS preprocessor for writing modular and maintainable styles.
+- **SCSS**: A CSS preprocessor that enables modular and maintainable styling.
-- **npm**: A package manager for JavaScript to manage project dependencies.
+- **npm**: A popular package manager for JavaScript that simplifies dependency management.
-- **Netlify**: A platform for deploying web projects effortlessly.
+- **Netlify**: A seamless platform for deploying and hosting web applications with ease.
+- **Formspree**: A straightforward API for handling form submissions using simple HTML.

 ## Features